fransking/flink-statefun-tasks/README.md

 result = workflow.delay()
 ```

-Since the workflow is implemented as simple functions it also testable & debuggable without having to spin up Celery
+Since the workflow is implemented as simple functions it is also testable and debuggable without having to spin up Celery

 ```
 test_result = compute_average([compute_std_dev(load_timeseries('BT.L'))])